-• • the information in the historic sign at the site (erected by Sussex County New Jersey in 2003.)
+• The historic sign at the site (erected by Sussex County New Jersey in 2003.)

-• Haines Alanson A. Hardyston Memorial - A History of the Township and the North Presbyterian Church (Newton NJ, New Jersey Herald Print 1888) p.84 A digitized version of the book is available at Google Books here
+• Alanson Austin Haines, Hardyston Memorial - A History of the Township and the North Presbyterian Church (Newton NJ, New Jersey Herald Print 1888) p.84 Available to be read at Google Books here

-Haines account includes details which I chose not to include in the entry above, because for some reason it sounds unreliable to me.
-Like many history books from the time, it doesn't list its own sources, and the account sounds a little to fanciful.
+Haines' account includes details which I chose not to include in the entry above, because for some reason it sounds unreliable to me.
+Like many history books from the time, it doesn't list its own sources, and the account sounds a little too fanciful.
 (To me anyway).

 For those interested, here is the text from Haines book that I am referring to: